Principal infinity-bundles -- General theory: Principal bundles

 for the action of $G$ on a topological or smooth $\infty$-groupoid (or $\infty$-stack) $P$.
 It is a remarkable fact that this single condition on the map $P\to X$ already implies that $G$ acts freely on $P$ and that $P\to X$ is locally trivial, when the latter notions are understood in the context of higher geometry.
 We will therefore define a $G$-principal $\infty$-bundle to be such a map $P\to X$.

-As motivation for this, notice that if a Lie group $G$ acts properly, but not freely, then the quotient $P \to X := P/G$ differs from the homotopy quotient.
-Specifically, if precisely the subgroup $G_{\mathrm{stab}} \hookrightarrow G$ acts trivially, then the homotopy quotient is instead the \emph{quotient stack} $X /\!/ G_{\mathrm{stab}}$ (sometimes written $[X/\!/G_{\mathrm{stab}}]$, which is an orbifold if $G_{\mathrm{stab}}$ is finite).
-The ordinary quotient coincides with the homotopy quotient if and only if the stabilizer subgroup $G_{\mathrm{stab}}$ is trivial, and hence if and only if the action of $G$ is free.
+As motivation for this, notice that if a Lie group $G$ acts properly, but not freely, then the quotient $P \to X := P/G$ differs from the homotopy quotient, which instead is locally the quotient stack by the non-free part of the group action (an orbifold, if the stabilizers are finite).

 Conversely this means that in the context of higher geometry a non-free action may also be principal: with respect not to a base space, but with respect to a base groupoid/stack.
 In the example just discussed, we have that the projection $P \to X/\!/ G_{\mathrm{stab}}$ exhibits $P$ as a $G$-principal bundle over the action groupoid $P /\!/ G \simeq X/\!/ G_{\mathrm{stab}}$.
 For instance if $P = V$ is a vector space equipped with a $G$-representation, then $V \to V/\!/ G$ is a $G$-principal bundle over a groupoid/stack.
 In other words, the traditional requirement of freeness in a principal action is not so much a characterization of principality as such, as rather a condition that ensures that the base of a principal action is a 0-truncated object in higher geometry.